 Mellor’s artwork is part of Studio Voltaire elsewhere, a series of ambitious offsite commissions taking place throughout London and is part of the Brent Biennial – a series of projects for Brent 2020, London Borough of Culture and has been co-commissioned by Studio Voltaire, Brent 2020, London Borough of Culture and Create London.

-Taking place in locations across London, Studio Voltaire elsewhere is a site—specific programme comes at a time when our permanent home in Clapham is closed to the public whilst undergoing a transformative £2.8 million redevelopment.
+Taking place in locations across London, Studio Voltaire elsewhere was a site-specific programme in 2020, when Studio Voltaire's permanent home in Clapham was closed to the public whilst undergoing a transformative £2.8 million redevelopment.

-Nnena Kalu, Bod Mellor, Phyllida Barlow and Monster Chetwynd are creating new work for this series.
-Each artist has a special relationship with Studio Voltaire and this programme celebrates a number of important commissions in our institution’s history, reflecting our track record of supporting artists at key stages in their careers.
+Nnena Kalu, Bod Mellor, Phyllida Barlow and Monster Chetwynd created new work for this series.
+Each artist has a special relationship with Studio Voltaire and this programme celebrated a number of important commissions in our institution’s history, reflecting our track record of supporting artists at key stages in their careers.

 Create London is an arts organisation that has pioneered working with artists to realise new social enterprises, charities and cultural spaces.
 They commission, curate and incubate long-term projects that are useful to society, supporting artists to work collaboratively with local communities.
 They reimagine the role of the artist in the city, working outside of galleries to find new and often surprising ways for art to become part of everyday life.